thenuka99/pizzaapp/README.md

 # pizzaapp
 admin panel for pizza shop chain
-## E-Channeling
+## Pizza-App
 This is an admin panel for pizza shop chain web application.
 With the below functionalities.

-1. Patients/users can search doctors' availability in various hospitals by choosing a hospital or specialization or doctors name.

-2. When the search results are displayed, the user can place an appointment by filling a form.
+1. Orders can be placed as a one item at a time or multiple items at a time.

-3. The admins of the system can register the doctors to the system.
+2. The admins of the system can register the employees to the system.

-4. The admins of the system can create a doctor's session by allocating a date and a time slot, in a particular hospital.
+3. The admins of the system can create,update,delete employee profiles amd view all the profiles of employees.

-5. Doctors list and channeling time slots are displayed.

-So basically, this system is having customer interaction as well as admin interaction functionalities.
+4. Using admin panel admin can also view the pizza menu,add new items and delete and update existing items.

+5. Admin panel can view all the shop list, update and delete existing shops.
+Also can add shops to the system.

 ## Folder/file structure
 The names of the folders and files.